Study of $1^{--}$ P wave charmoniumlike and bottomoniumlike tetraquark spectroscopy: Results and Discussion

+{Since the diquark-type color couplings $\bar 3_c\!-\!3_c$ and $6_c\!-\!\bar 6_c$ are linearly related to the meson--meson couplings $1_c\!-\!1_c$ and $8_c\!-\!8_c$, an eigenstate may occasionally acquire a noticeable $1_c\!-\!1_c$ admixture.
+Such a component can resemble a weakly interacting two-hadron configuration and may therefore manifest a stronger basis sensitivity.
+We have applied the real-scaling method~\cite{Richard:2024cfg} to verify the stability of each eigenstate against changes of the basis length parameter and, in particular, to flag possible continuum-like behavior associated with a sizeable $1_c\!-\!1_c$ (two color-singlet cluster) component.
+The length parameters $b$ in the basis are rescaled by a common factor, $b\to\lambda b$, while the basis structure and Hamiltonian are kept fixed~\cite{Hiyama:2018ukv,Hu:2022pae,Tan:2023azs}.}

+{We present, as an example, in Fig.~\ref{fig:RSG2M} the eigenvalue trajectories of the $S=0$ $Y_c$ levels, E1--E15, over a representative range of $\lambda$.
+The low-lying levels E1--E12 display clear flat valleys, with variations only at the level of a few tens of MeV.
+The highest excitations (E13--E15) shift more visibly, indicating a stronger sensitivity to the basis truncation.}

 Experimental data on $Y_c$ and $Y_b$ state candidates from different decay processes are listed in Table~\ref{tab:data} and will be reviewed and discussed separately below.
-The assignments of S=0 and S=2 $Y_c$ tetraquarks, along with their theoretical masses and two-body decay branching ratios to $\omega \chi_{c0}$, $\omega \chi_{c1}$, $\omega \chi_{c2}$, and $\rho J/\psi$, are presented in Table~\ref{tab:ass}.
-Similarly, the assignments of S=0 $Y_b$ tetraquarks, along with their theoretical masses and two-body decay branching ratios to $\omega \chi_{b0}$, $\omega \chi_{b1}$, and $\omega \chi_{b2}$, are provided in Table~\ref{tab:assbb}.
+The assignments of $S=0$ and $S=2$ $Y_c$ tetraquarks, along with their theoretical masses and two-body decay branching ratios to $\omega \chi_{c0}$ are presented in Table~\ref{tab:ass}.
+Similarly, the assignments of $S=0$ $Y_b$ tetraquarks, along with their theoretical masses and two-body decay branching ratios to $\omega \chi_{b0}$, $\omega \chi_{b1}$, and $\omega \chi_{b2}$, are provided in Table~\ref{tab:assbb}.